Comparing Velodyne Lidar (NASDAQ:VLDR) & China Energy Recovery (OTCMKTS:CGYV)

-Velodyne Lidar (NASDAQ:VLDR) and China Energy Recovery (OTCMKTS:CGYV) are both auto/tires/trucks companies, but which is the better investment?
-We will compare the two businesses based on the strength of their earnings, analyst recommendations, valuation, institutional ownership, dividends, risk and profitability.
+China Energy Recovery (OTCMKTS:CGYV) and Velodyne Lidar (NASDAQ:VLDR) are both oils/energy companies, but which is the superior business?
+We will compare the two businesses based on the strength of their profitability, valuation, risk, institutional ownership, earnings, analyst recommendations and dividends.

 Valuation & Earnings

-This table compares Velodyne Lidar and China Energy Recovery’s revenue, earnings per share (EPS) and valuation.
+This table compares China Energy Recovery and Velodyne Lidar’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue